-This is the second novel in Ms Bauhaus’ ghostly paranormal romance series; I haven’t read the first book Restless Spirit or the novella Restless Spirit: Love Letter but I don’t think you need to have read them to enjoy this one.
+Kindred Spirits is a paranormal romance novel about ghosts and the human who can see, hear and talk to them.
+It’s the second novel in Ms Bauhaus’ ghostly paranormal romance series.
+I haven’t read the first book Restless Spirit or the novella Restless Spirit: Love Letter but I don’t think you need to have read them to enjoy this one.

-So, what did I like about it?
+So, what did I like about Kindred Spirits?

-I liked the dimensions that Ms Bauhaus gave to all her characters here; I enjoyed getting frustrated with the gung-ho actions of Ron (Veronica – our main character’s dead sister) and I loved the emotional turmoil that both our living and dead characters went through, they all developed and by the end of the book I think they’d all grown.
+I liked the dimensions that Ms Bauhaus gave to all her characters here.
+Enjoyed getting frustrated with the gung-ho actions of Ron (Veronica – our main character’s dead sister).
+Loving the emotional turmoil that both our living and dead characters went through.
+They all developed and by the end of the book I think they’d all grown.
 I did shed quite a few tears at the more emotional scenes but the chuckles helped to keep this book from feeling heavy.

 I loved the journey that our main romantic couple, Derek and Chris (Christine), went on.
 Their obstacles – real and perceived, internal and external – really added that depth that I look for in romance stories.
-But what I really liked the most about this book was that it is cliff-hanger free, I mean, there will be more mysteries to solve, more ghosts to help in subsequent books but the murder mystery is solved and the romance aspect is concluded to satisfy my fluffy rose-tinted heart. 😉
+But what I really liked the most about this book was that it is cliff-hanger free.
+I mean, there will be more mysteries to solve, more ghosts to help in subsequent books but the murder mystery is solved and the romance aspect is concluded to satisfy my fluffy rose-tinted heart. 😉

 …So, ummm, was there anything I disliked about it?